• Skip to main content

 Prepare for Emergencies

-Not only will having a budget help you save up your emergency fund, but it will also let you know where you can cut back in the event of said emergency.
+Not only will having a budget help you save up your emergency fund, but it will also let you know where to cut back in the event of said emergency.

 Preparing for emergencies will help you plan for unexpected costs that may pop up.